Table of Contents

 The Canadian Pension Plan is a retirement pension that allows Canadians to replace part of their income when they plan to retire.
 The government takes CPP contributions and makes investments to give Canadians the pension they need to retire with minimal risk.

 Building on the principles of ESG, the CPP is moving towards prioritizing sustainable investments.
 This has two primary benefits: it helps Canadians approach net-zero emissions, but also offers more perceived stability of the investments “to maximize long-term investment returns without undue risk of loss” (Newswire).

 The CPP has aligned with the Sustainability Accounting Standards Board (SASB) and the Task Force of Climate-related Financial Disclosures (TCFD) to disclose the relevant ESG information on the companies the CPP invests in.

 ESG reporting frameworks: SASB, GRI, SBTi

 How the SASB works

 The Sustainability Accounting Standards Board is an ESG guidance framework that sets standards for the disclosure of sustainability information that is financially material (or relevant to a company’s financial performance).
 The SASB standards differ across 77 industry sectors, with the understanding that these standards should create value for the enterprise and that different industries will have environmental, social and governmental impacts.

 The SASB has many different tools for ensuring effective ESG reporting, including their own Materiality Finder tool that generates a“visual representation of their portfolio’s exposure to specific sustainability risks and opportunities.”

 The SASB identifies five dimensions of sustainability that it reports on: environmental, social capital, human capital, business model and innovation, and leadership and governance.
 SASB has downloadable standards for over 170 countries.

 SASB standards are maintained by the Value Reporting Foundation, “a global non-profit organization that offers a comprehensive suite of resources designed to help businesses and investors develop a shared understanding of enterprise value.”

 How the Global Reporting Initiative (GRI) works

-The Global Reporting Initiative is a non-profit organization that seeks to establish a framework for communicating about and reporting on environmental impacts of companies.
+The Global Reporting Initiative is a non-profit organization that seeks to establish a framework for communicating about and reporting on the environmental impacts of companies.